-A great place to dine in Boquete to be totally immersed in the flowering wonderlands would be the El Oasis Restaurante or the La Brulerie at Finca Lerida.
-The temperature is nearly the same year round and the rainy season ensures that the plant life is vibrant and thriving.
-What will your favorite sight in Boquete be?
+A great place to dine in Boquete to be totally immersed in the flowering gardens would be the El Oasis Restaurante or La Brulerie at Finca Lerida.
+The temperature is constant year round and the rainy season ensures that the plant life is thriving.
+What would your favorite sight in Boquete be?

 Exploring Boquete is a delight for the senses with the fresh mountain air, the smells of exotic flowers, and gorgeous nature surrounding you.
 Trees that house dozens of air plants and have bromelaide’s growing out of them are common.
 Fruit trees are abundant with bananas, lemons (they look like limes here), mangoes, avocados, and oranges.
 Many people have coffee plants on their property and some even harvest their own crops.
 When the coffee plants are ripe, the red berries make a lovely sight.
 Palm trees in every shape are grown here as well as delicious vegetable crops.